Southeast Asian Business & Human Rights Law

 Whether working with the United Nations or other international bodies, or at renowned international law firms, our internships offer an unsurpassed experiential opportunity.
 Internships in Singapore are with incredibly well-respected, multi-national firms.
 Students gain practical experience by doing legal work under the supervision of a legal professional in the host country, while receiving invaluable integration into the legal culture of the country and make invaluable professional contacts.
 The expectation of an intern is full-time work from the period of the internship (e.g., 40 hours or more a week of supervised legal work).
 Santa Clara Law requires a minimum of 50 hours of supervised legal work for each internship unit of credit.
-Application deadline for classes with internships is February 17, 2015.
+Application deadline for classes with internships is extended to March 2, 2015.

 Students wishing to intern in law firms in Singapore: Please note that, in order to secure your placement in the multinational and world-renowned law firms with which we have worked, this February 17th deadline is particularly important.
 Owing to our longstanding relationship with these firms, we are able to place you alongside Singapore law students.
 This placement process takes place in late February and early March, so compliance with the deadline greatly improves your changes of securing one of these competitive internships.

 Deposit: A non-refundable deposit of $300 for the class and an additional deposit of $700 for the internship (if applicable) is required to secure your spot and it is applied to the tuition charge

 Tuition: The tuition charge is $1000/unit for J.D. students.
 LL.M. students should contact us for tuition information.